Puneet-Bajaj-IITM/Apna-To-do/README.md

 ## Features

 - Add tasks: You can add new tasks to your to-do list.
-- Mark tasks as done: You can mark tasks as completed by clicking on the checkbox.
 - Delete tasks: Remove tasks from your to-do list when they are no longer needed.

 ## Technologies Used